-If you’re new to real estate investing hiring an attorney to handle a real estate issue can be pretty daunting.
+If you’re new to real estate investing, hiring an attorney to handle a real estate issue can be pretty daunting.
 Here are some major concerns that I often hear from newer real estate investors from all over the country.

 The first item that people have a concern about is billing.
 So you need to begin by learning the various ways that attorneys bill their time.
-Most attorneys will bill by the hour yet some are going to suggest a flat fee for more routine matters such as reviewing a contract or a lease or a loan closing package.
-When it comes to more adverse items is going to be an hourly rate.
-So make sure that you consult with your attorney about his billing practices and you need to understand what your case is going to entail with that billing.
+Most attorneys will bill by the hour, yet some are going to suggest a flat fee for more routine matters such as reviewing a contract, a lease or a loan-closing package.
+Regarding more adverse items is going to be an hourly rate.
+So make sure that you consult with your attorney about his billing practices and understand what your case is going to entail with that billing.
 And most importantly, make certain that you get a written agreement between you and the attorney.
-That’s called an engagement agreement.
-So we need to have that understanding in writing.
+That’s called an engagement agreement and we need to have that in writing.

-The third item is rapport You know, does the attorney that you’re dealing with, do they make you feel comfortable and are they confident in your situation have they made an effort to clearly explain your legal options.Really good chemistry will ensure a better relationship and give you a more positive result for your legal matter.
+The third item is rapport.
+Does the attorney that you’re dealing with make you feel comfortable, and are they confident in your situation?
+Have they made an effort to clearly explain your legal options?
+Really good chemistry will ensure a better relationship and give you a more positive result for your legal matter.
 So it’s really important that you can develop a rapport with the attorney.

-The last item, which is the most important item, for me is experience.
+The most important item for me is experience.
 You need to know that your attorney can clearly explain their area of expertise.
-You know, it’s important to find an attorney who specializes in the area where your problem lies.
-There are so many areas of law, the ABA, the American Bar Association list 85 specialties, and most attorneys will happily explain their experience in the field that they specialize in.
+You know it’s important to find an attorney who specializes in the area where your problem lies.
+There are so many areas of law—the American Bar Association (ABA) lists 85 specialties, and most attorneys will happily explain their experience in the field that they specialize in.
 But don’t go to a criminal attorney or a probate attorney if you need a real estate attorney.

-Interviewing an attorney.
+Interviewing an attorney